goden/tsbweb/README.md

 ## Enviornments

-Below tools are used going through the repository building:
+Below tools should be installed:

 - **Netbeans**.
 An intregrated IDE to deveop J2EE in common.
-It is strongly recommended to download the latest LTS version, the current version is 12.0 on writing this paragraph.
-The Java SDK should be installed prior to the Netbeans. ([Download](https://netbeans.apache.org/download/nb120/nb120.html))
+It is strongly recommended to download the latest LTS version, the current version is 12.0.
+The Java SDK should be installed prior to the installation. ([Download](https://netbeans.apache.org/download/nb120/nb120.html))
 - **GlassFish**.
 A application server that implements J2EE.
-The current version is 5.0 with J2EE 8 implements.  ([Download](https://download.oracle.com/glassfish/5.0/release/index.html))
+The current version is 5.0 with J2EE 8.  ([Download](https://download.oracle.com/glassfish/5.0/release/index.html))

 ## Get Started